0xdomyz/dwopt/README.rst

     order by n desc
     2022-01-23 11:08:13,413 [INFO] done

-In future releases, the package's templating internals may be driven by the
+On future releases, the package's templating internals may be driven by the
 `jinjasql <https://github.com/sripathikrishnan/jinjasql>`_
 package.